i-timur/annotate-microdata/README.md

 # Annotate with microdata

-## This tool let you annotate your data with microdata
+## This tool let you annotate your data with microdata syntax